 The Workers’ Educational Association (WEA), which originated in Britain, was set up in New Zealand in 1915.
 It became the main provider of adult education, promoting learning for working women and men.
 Most tutors were university lecturers.

 The government established the Council of Adult Education in 1938.
 That year the Feilding Community Centre opened, teaching adults subjects such as art, literature and psychology.

 Classes were offered to servicemen in both world wars, to help them reintegrate into society.

 From 1947 the National Council of Adult Education oversaw adult education classes co-ordinated by universities.
 The Community Arts Service toured artists and exhibitions to rural areas.
 Many people took non-work-related courses for personal enjoyment, on subjects such as cooking and woodwork.

 Adult education boomed in the 1970s.
 Adults were able to attend daytime classes at schools, and Radio New Zealand broadcast adult education programmes.
 Large numbers of students continued to attend WEA courses.

 New programmes provided reading assistance to adults and taught English as a second language.
 Te Ataarangi was a programme teaching adults the Māori language.

 From the late 1970s cuts to government spending meant that many adult education providers had to cut classes or increase fees.
 There were more cuts to adult education funding in 2009, and numbers of evening and weekend class students fell from 153,746 in 2009 to 22,503 in 2013.
-New providers of adult education included the University of the Third Age, which offers classes to retired people, and Chalkle, which connects learners and teachers through a website.
+New providers of adult education included the University of the Third Age, which offered classes to retired people.